Art Palace of Georgia - Museum of Cultural History

 Until April 8, 2020, it was called the Georgian State Museum of Theater, Music, Cinema and Choreography.
 The name was changed according to the resolution of the Government of Georgia.

 History

 Georgian Art Palace - Museum of Cultural History is a depository of Georgian cultural objects.
 The museum is housed in a building in Tbilisi.
 It was designed by a well-known architect of the time, Paul Stern, and, as an example of historicism, bears traces of Gothic architecture and Islamic architecture.
+Its interior was partially designed by Polish architect Aleksander Rogojski.